Inteli-College/2025-1A-T01-G13-PUBLICO/README.md

 # 3. Conclusions

+*The detailed evaluation metric tables originally produced for this module have been withheld in this public report.
+Instead, a narrative summary is provided below.*

 ## Non-Oversampled Models:
 The individual traditional models (Random Forest, XGBoost, and SVM) showed strong performance in overall accuracy and precision but demonstrated lower recall levels, indicating potential challenges in identifying all positive cases.